ISEDemoLab/Upgrade_ISE_in_Hybrid_Cloud/notifications/ReadMe.md

 ## NTFY

 ### Push notifications made easy
-> ntfy (pronounced notify) is a simple HTTP-based pub-sub notification service.
-It allows you to send notifications to your phone or desktop via scripts from any computer, , using simple HTTP `PUT` or `POST` requests.
-It's infinitely flexible, and 100% free, though there _are_ paid plans.
+ntfy (pronounced notify) is a simple HTTP-based pub-sub notification service.
+It allows you to send notifications to your phone or desktop via scripts from any computer using simple HTTP `PUT` or `POST` requests.
+It's very flexible and 100% free, though there _are_ paid plans.

 I use it to notify myself when scripts fail or long-running commands complete, such as provisioning or terminating a full deployment or when an upgrade has finished.